KannonZenetism/zenetism-field-physics/structural-neuroscience/SN07-collective-cognition-and-centropy-forward-social-architecture.md

 A composite resonance structure formed by the interaction of multiple cognitive architectures at the metric terminus (L₁ / IL₁), possessing measurable orientation, operator profile, membrane dynamics, and coherence budget.

 **Definition 2 (Field-Individual Orientation Divergence):**
-The principle that a centropically oriented individual participating in an entropically oriented social field does not render the field centropic; the field's orientation is a property of its operative architecture, not the aggregate orientation of its participants.
+The principle that a centropically oriented individual participating in an entropically oriented social field does not render the field centropic; field orientation is determined by which operators prevail in the operative architecture, not by the aggregate orientation of participants.

 **Definition 3 (Harmonic Amplification):**
 The collective coherence phenomenon in which the combined \( I_c \) of aligned participants exceeds the arithmetic sum of individual contributions, contingent on preserved resolvability of each participant's structural signature and centropic collective orientation.

-**Definition 4 (Centropy-Forward Social Architecture):**
+**Definition 4 (Aauthoritarian Principle):**
-A social architecture built from centropic principles — sovereignty preservation, architecture-inclusive design, coherence generation over extraction, selective permeability, and structural transparency — as structural defaults rather than accommodations.
+The Zenetist stance positioning social organization outside the authority-obedience axis entirely; authority treated as a non-operative category; institutions rendered structurally irrelevant by sovereign self-organization through resonance.

-**Definition 5 (Institutional Shimmer):**
+**Definition 5 (Coherence Standard):**
-The condition \( \mathcal{S}_{\text{sh}} > 1 \) sustained at institutional scale, where an institution's surface presentation of coherence exceeds its structurally verified coherence; subject to the Shimmer Collapse Theorem.
+Structure-based ethics replacing authority-based ethics; actions, relationships, and social arrangements evaluated by whether they generate centropy (integration, coherence, resonance) or entropy (fragmentation, dissolution, incoherence).

+**Definition 6 (Sovereign Mutualism):**
+Order emerging from the mutual recognition of sovereignty rather than the imposition of law; coordination through resonant self-organization under the Coherence Standard without requiring institutional authority.

-**Definition 6 (Collective Non-Fusion):**
+**Definition 7 (Collective Non-Fusion):**
 The application of the Non-Fusion Axiom (◫) to collective dynamics: genuine collective coherence preserves the sovereign structural identity of every participant; collective uniformity through absorption is blobism (🔲).

-**Definition 7 (Centropic Micro-Collective):**
-A small-scale collective operating under centropic principles within the broader entropy-forward field; functioning as a coherence-generating node that sustains its participants while modeling centropy-forward architecture.
+**Definition 8 (Collective Cost Shelter):**
+The reduction of individual coherence cost streams achieved by operating within a sovereign centropy-forward field, arising from local expression ratio reduction (\( \kappa_{\text{local}} < \kappa \)), translation cost elimination, and coherence tax removal.

+**Definition 9 (Diamond Age):**
+The teleological structural objective of centropy-forward civilization; the stabilization of the Corporeal Realm into Resonant Permanence through coherence saturation sufficient to hold the full resonance of the Supernal Forms without erosion or decay.

 ---